 In recent weeks, Smoke said that his customers have been asking him about the new BBQ place opening down the street.
 He said that he tells them he’s not worried.
 He’s confident that his pricing and food quality will keep his loyal customers returning even after the new place opens up.

 His place is closed on Monday and Tuesdays.
-Open Wednesday though Sunday you’ll find Scott at Smoke’s from 7:00 am to 6:00 pm or until the meat runs out, “which ever comes first”.
+Open Wednesday through Sunday you’ll find Scott at Smoke’s from 7:00 am to 6:00 pm or until the meat runs out, “whichever comes first”.

-By the way our “research” (brisket sandwich) was the size a human head and probably the best BBQ we’ve had in Delaware.
+By the way, our “research” (brisket sandwich) was the size of a human head and probably the best BBQ we’ve had in Delaware.

 Passing by Smoke’s is no longer an option.
 Great food at great prices, who knew?